-Some interesting sites of interest are the Cicekdagi Forest Recreational Area, Terme Hot Springs, Keci and Omerhacili Castle Ruins, CaCa Bey Old Theological School (medrese), Karakurt Baba Mosque; Mucur Underground City and Inlimurat Underground City.
+There are several interesting sites to visit in Kirsehir, including the Cicekdagi Forest Recreational Area, Terme Hot Springs, Keci and Omerhacili Castle Ruins, CaCa Bey Old Theological School (medrese), Karakurt Baba Mosque, Mucur Underground City, and Inlimurat Underground City.

-The excavations and research of the recent years have shown that human settlements in Kirsehir started 3000 BC.
-Pieces from this period are found within tumuli throughout the city.
-The archaeological excavations undertaken at Hashöyük by Turkish and Italian archaeologists has uncovered pieces of pottery dating to 3000 BC.
+Human settlements in Kirsehir date back to 3000 BC, and artifacts from this era can be found in tumuli scattered throughout the city.
+Recent archaeological excavations at Hashöyük by Turkish and Italian archaeologists have unearthed pottery fragments dating back to 3000 BC.

 In the 1260s, Mustafa Nureddin Cibril Bin Cacabey, who was appointed as Emir to Kirsehir, initiated significant construction projects that lasted throughout the Turkish era.
 He established the Cacabey Medrese (1272) and Cacabey Inn, and many other large and small buildings were constructed during his reign, thanks to his good relations with the Mongolians.